qsecure-labs/overlord/README.md

 |`mod_id`     |No   	    |Autoloaded from domain_name                                |

 ### mail
-Creates a mail server of the provider of choice in the cloud.
-SSH keys for each instance will be outputted to the ```redbaron/data/ssh_keys``` folder.
+Creates a mail server of the provider of choice on the cloud.
+SSH keys for each instance will be generated in the ```redbaron/data/ssh_keys``` folder.

 |Variable   	  |Required   |Description   	                                            |
 |---	          |---	      |---	                                                      |